-MSG must ensure both the quality of the information of payments made by companies to the state published in the report and the quality of information on the corresponding government revenues.
+The MSG must ensure both the quality of the information of payments by companies to the state published in the report and the quality of information on the corresponding government revenues.
 This is a key requirement of the EITI standard.
 In the first two D-EITI reports, MSG relied on both sides' disclosure of payment flows for quality assurance.
-This EITI standard procedure provides for an Independent Administrator to reconcile individual payments reported by companies with the corresponding receipts by government agencies.
-These did not produce any or any noteworthy differences between payments made by companies and the corresponding amounts received by government agencies.
+This EITI standard procedure makes provision for an Independent Administrator to reconcile individual payments reported by companies with the corresponding receipts by government agencies.
+These did not produce any or any noteworthy differences between payments made and payments received between companies and government agencies.